 There are two ways to measure load reductions of demand resources.
-The Firm Service Level (FSL) method, applied to the summer, measures the difference between a customer's peak load contribution (PLC) and its realtime load, multiplied by the loss factor (LF).26 The Guaranteed Load Drop (GLD) method measures the minimum of: the comparison load minus real-time load multiplied by the loss factor; or the PLC minus the realtime load multiplied by the loss factor.
+The Firm Service Level (FSL) method, applied to the summer, measures the difference between a customer's peak load contribution (PLC) and its real-time load, multiplied by the loss factor (LF).46 The Guaranteed Load Drop (GLD) method measures the minimum of: the comparison load minus real-time load multiplied by the loss factor; or the PLC minus the real-time load multiplied by the loss factor.
 The comparison load estimates what the load would have been if PJM did not declare a Load Management Event, similar to a CBL, by using a comparable day, same day, customer baseline, regression analysis or backup generation method.
-Limiting the GLD method to the minimum of the two calculations ensures reductions occur below the PLC, thus avoiding double counting of load reductions.
-With the introduction of the Winter Peak Load (WPL) concept, effective for the 2017/2018 Delivery Year, both the FSL and GLD methods are modified for the nonsummer period.
+Limiting the GLD method to the minimum of the two calculations ensures reductions occur below the PLC, thus avoiding double counting of load reductions.47 With the introduction of the Winter Peak Load (WPL) concept, effective for the 2017/2018 Delivery Year, both the FSL and GLD methods are modified for the non-summer period.
 The FSL method measures compliance during the non-summer period as the difference between a customer's WPL multiplied by the Zonal Winter Weather Adjustment Factor (ZWWAF) and the LF, rather than the PLC, and real-time load, multiplied by the LF.
-PJM calculates and posts on the PJM website the ZWWAF to account for an extreme temperatures or a mild winter.
-The GLD method measures compliance during the non-summer period as the minimum of: the comparison load minus real-time load multiplied by the loss factor; or the WPL multiplied by the ZWWAF and the LF, rather than the PLC, minus the realtime load multiplied by the LF.
+PJM calculates and posts on the PJM website the ZWWAF as the zonal winter weather normalized peak divided by the zonal average of the five coincident peak loads in December through February.
+48 The Winter Peak Load is adjusted up for transmission and distribution line loss factors because one MW of load would be served by more than one MW of generation to account for transmission losses.
+The Winter Peak Load is normalized based on the winter conditions during the five coincident peak loads in winter using the ZWWAF to account for an extreme temperatures or a mild winter.
+The GLD method measures compliance during the non-summer period as the minimum of: the comparison load minus real-time load multiplied by the loss factor; or the WPL multiplied by the ZWWAF and the LF, rather than the PLC, minus the real-time load multiplied by the LF.49

 The capacity market is an annual market.
 A Capacity Performance resource has an annual commitment.
 Load is allocated capacity obligations based on the annual peak load which is a summer load.
 The amount of MW allocated to load does not vary based on winter demand.
 The principle is that a customer's actual use of capacity should be compared to the level of capacity that a customer is required to pay for.
 Capacity costs are allocated to LSEs by PJM based on the single coincident peak load method.
-In PJM, the single coincident peak occurs in the summer.30 LSEs generally allocate capacity costs to customers based on the five coincident peak method.31 The allocation of capacity costs to customers uses each customer's PLC.
+In PJM, the single coincident peak occurs in the summer.50 LSEs generally allocate capacity costs to customers based on the five coincident peak method.51 The allocation of capacity costs to customers uses each customer's PLC.
 Customers pay for capacity based on the PLC, not the WPL.
-If an end customer has 3 MW of load during the coincidental peak load hour, but only 1 MW during the coincidental winter peak load hour, the end use customer must pay for 3 MW of capacity for the entire delivery year, but can only participate as a 1 MW demand response resource.
-Using PLC to measure compliance the entire delivery year would allow the customer to fully participate as a 3 MW demand response resource.
-FERC allowed the use of the WPL for calculating compliance for non-summer the ZWWAF as the zonal winter weather normalized peak divided by the zonal average of the five coincident peak loads in December through February.28 The Winter Peak Load is adjusted up for transmission and distribution line loss factors because one MW of load would be served by more than one MW of generation to account for transmission losses.
-The Winter Peak Load is normalized based on the winter conditions during the five coincident peak loads in winter using
+FERC allowed the use of the WPL for calculating compliance for non-summer months effective June 1, 2017.52 The MMU recommends setting the baseline for measuring capacity compliance under summer and winter compliance at the customer's PLC, similar to GLD,

-Real-time load is hourly metered load.
-27 135 FERC ¶ 61,212.
+46 Real-time load is hourly metered load.
+47 135 FERC ¶ 61.212.

-28 &quot;PJM Manual 18: PJM Capacity Market," § 4.3.7, Rev. 46 (Nov.
-19, 2020).
-29 "PJM Manual 18: PJM Capacity Market," § 8.7A, Rev.46 (Nov.
-19, 2020).
+^{48 &}quot;PJM Manual 18: PJM Capacity Market," § 4.3.7, Rev. 45 (May 28, 2020)

+^{49 &}quot;PJM Manual 18: PJM Capacity Market." § 8.7A, Rev.45 (May 28, 2020)

-OATT Attachment DD.5.11.
-31 OATT Attachment M-2
+50 OATT Attachment DD.5.11.

+51 OATT Attachment M-2.